Ganpati Bappa Morya

 Ganpati Bappa Morya is an Indian Marathi-language mythological TV series which aired on Colors Marathi.
 The show was produced by Mahesh Kothare under the banner of Kothare Vision.
 The show starred Adish Vaidya and Swaraj Yeole as Lord Ganesha.
 The show premiered from 24 November 2015 and stopped on 13 August 2017 completing 539 episodes.

+Summary

+The show portrays the transition of Vinayak to Ganesha.
+It focuses more on the mother-son relationship between Ganesha and Parvati.